hyrise/hyrise/README.md

 ## Cite our work

-If you use the microbenchmarks or reference our findings, please cite us.
+If you use the code or reference our findings, please cite us.

 ```bibtex
 @inproceedings{Weisgut2025CxlPerformance,